Lifting on rails

 It took four working days for all five shutterhouses to be lifted away and taken to a storage facility, where they are now awaiting further treatment.
 The holes left by the houses over Hot Cells have been closed, first with a specially designed cover and then with a 'dummy butter'.
 In total, the work, including the installation and dismantling of equipment, has taken ten days.

-"Of course, there have been some unforeseen small things along the way, like some ceiling screws that we had to grind down because they were getting in the way of the lifting rack.
-The dummy butters we had to make also had to be shortened a little, because the original drawings from the 1960s did not reflect what was actually built.
-But on the whole, everything has been applauded, and we ended up actually getting days ahead of schedule," says Bjarne Rasmussen.
+“Of course, there were some unforeseen minor issues along the way, such as ceiling screws that we had to grind down because they were obstructing the lifting gantry.
+The dummy shutters we had fabricated also required slight shortening, as the original drawings from the 1960s did not accurately reflect the actual construction.
+Nevertheless, everything proceeded smoothly overall, and we actually finished several days ahead of schedule,” says Bjarne Rasmussen.

 Skip to content